arjupaul2006/StudySync/README.md

 # StudySync
-It is my first frontend project using HTML and JavaScript.
+It is my first frontend project using HTML and CSS.